input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 **Updated 2018-12-17**
 By default, installers will be proposed for Linux, Windows and macOS.
-Use the `--without-OS` flag to include these installers in the update proposal.
+Use the `--without-OS` flag to exclude certain installers from the update proposal.

 This will generate a new node db, copy keys from the top-level `keys`